PrimeFold/Spoonful/README.md

 - `ADMIN` users can review pending food spots and verify them
 - `OWNER` users can access higher-level admin management routes

-This is part of the learning project setup and not a fully developed permissions system.
+This is part of the learning project setup and may have bugs

 ---